Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

 \subsection{Case Study 2: Super-pixel Classification}

 Our second case study is based on super-pixel MNIST classification, a standard benchmark for evaluating GNN performance~\cite{Dwivedi20_BenchmarkingGNNs,Knyazev19_UnderstandingAttention}.
+Here, we pursue an alternative strategy for task-aware augmentation where augmentations must induce invariance to deliberately irrelevant information (e.g., color for digit classification).

-\mypar{Dataset \& Task.} We follow the established protocols in \cite{Knyazev19_UnderstandingAttention, Dwivedi20_BenchmarkingGNNs} to create super-pixel representations of MNIST, where each image is represented as a K-nearest neighbors graph between super-pixels (homogeneous patches of intensity).
+\mypar{Dataset \& Task.} We follow the established protocols in \cite{Knyazev19_UnderstandingAttention, Dwivedi20_BenchmarkingGNNs} to create super-pixel representations of MNIST, where each image is represented as a $k$-nearest neighbors graph between super-pixels (homogeneous patches of intensity).
 Nodes map to super-pixels, node features are super-pixel intensity and position, and edges are connections to $k$ neighbors.
 An example is shown in Fig.~\ref{fig:superpixel}.

-\mypar{Setup of GNN models.} The following architecture is used for experiments: the encoder is 5-layer GIN architecture similar to \cite{You20_GraphContrastiveLearning} and \cite{Dwivedi20_BenchmarkingGNNs}.
-The predictor is a 2-layer MLP and there is no projector.
-Models are trained for 80 epochs, using Adam \cite{Kingma14_Adam} with LR=1e-3, and the representation dimension is set to 110.
-The models are trained in an unsupervised setting using SimSiam~\cite{Chen20_SimSiam} and SimCLR~\cite{Chen20_SimCLR}.
-More training details are in \autoref{appendex:superpix}.
-While composing augmentations is known to improve performance on vision tasks, we avoid it here in order to fairly compare to graph baselines, which only consider a single augmentation.

-\mypar{Domain-Agnostic Graph Augmentations.} Following \cite{You20_GraphContrastiveLearning}, we apply random node dropping at $20\%$ of the graph size to obtain both samples in the positive pair.
+\mypar{Setup of GNN models.} The following architecture is used for experiments.
+The encoder is 5-layer GIN architecture similar to \cite{You20_GraphContrastiveLearning} and \cite{Dwivedi20_BenchmarkingGNNs}.
+The projector is a 2-layer MLP and there is no predictor.
+Models are trained for 80 epochs, using Adam~\cite{Kingma14_Adam} with LR of 1e-3, and the representation dimension is set to 110.
+The models are trained using SimSiam~\cite{Chen20_SimSiam}, BYOL~\cite{Grill20_BYOL}, and SimCLR~\cite{Chen20_SimCLR}.
+We give more training details in \autoref{appendex:superpix}.
+While composing augmentations is known to improve performance on vision tasks, we avoid it here in order to fairly compare to graph baselines, which only consider a single augmentation. \mypar{Domain-Agnostic Graph Augmentations.} Following \cite{You20_GraphContrastiveLearning}, we apply random node dropping at $20\%$ of the graph size to obtain both samples in the positive pair.